-This means schools will have to complete this referral form "Request for Approval for Local Authority Commissioned Medical Place at Short Stay School" and also must continue to complete our two school referral forms and submit all three documents to the local authority at the same time.
+Schools will complete this referral form "Request for Approval for Local Authority Commissioned Medical Place at Short Stay School" they must also complete our two school referral forms and submit all three documents to the local authority at the same time.

 - Home Schools download either Key Stage 3 Referral or Key Stage 4 Referral

 - Consultants download a Shaftesbury Supporting Medical Referral Form (MUST be signed by the Consultant).

-Please complete the relevant forms in full and submit all three documents directly to the central mailbox firstname.lastname@example.org by 5pm the Wednesday before the day prior to the published panel dates, which are as follows:
+Please complete the relevant forms in full and submit all three documents directly to the central mailbox firstname.lastname@example.org in order to be considered at the next medical panel - meeting dates available via this link.

 Once your referral has been processed and authorised by the Local Authority it will be passed to us where our standard admission timescales will then apply by following the same process as intervention referrals detailed above.